Quantum Mechanics Relative to a Quantum Reference System: a Relative State Approach: Introduction

-Here, we present a possibly not entirely exhaustive review of some past work relevant to the issue, as our current study has been, to a certain extent, inspired by them.
-Through analogies between the Hilbert space and the Riemannian spaces endowed with additional geometric structures (such as complex and symplectic structures), numerous attempts have been made to geometrize quantum mechanics and incorporate it into the realm of pure geometry (see \citep{Kibble:1978tm,Provost:1980nc,Ashtekar:1997ud,Brody:1999cw,Grabowski:2005my,Bengtsson:2006rfv} and the references therein).
+Because the vast body of literature on the subject on the relational formulations and internal evolution of quantum mechanics, it is hardly for us to fully grasp all the existing works to review here, we only provide a potentially incomplete overview of some key landmark studies that we consider crucial and relevant to the topic of this paper, and how our works differ from these studies are leaving in the section-VII.
+The first internal clock time evolution formalism of quantum mechanics can be attributed to the seminal work of Page and Wootters \citep{PhysRevD.27.2885} in 1980s.
+And there are also a large subsequent literature on the Page-Wootters mechanism, relational time and quantum clock, see e.g. \citep{Foti:2020erm,Woods2019pagewootters,qfns-48vq,Calcinari:2024pek} and references therein.
+The concept of quantum reference frame is also a long-standing research in literature, including early foundational works \citep{PhysRevD.30.368} and extensive developments on superselection rules \citep{RevModPhys.79.555}, relational observables \citep{Rovelli:1990pi}, frame transformations \citep{2013Changing,Giacomini:2017zju,Lake:2023nua,Carette:2023wpz,Castro-Ruiz:2025yvi}, superposition of quantum frames \citep{delaHamette:2021iwx}, perspective dependence \citep{2020Quant...4..225V,Hoehn:2019fsy,Hohn_2020} and symmetry-based formulations \citep{Loveridge:2017pcv} and large number of relevant references therein.
+And the quantum reference frame relies on a relational interpretation of quantum physics, which started from Rovelli's seminal paper \citep{Rovelli:1995fv}.
+On the other hand, through analogies between the Hilbert space and the Riemannian spaces endowed with additional geometric structures (such as complex and symplectic structures), numerous attempts have been made to geometrize quantum mechanics and incorporate it into the realm of pure geometry (see \citep{Kibble:1978tm,Provost:1980nc,Ashtekar:1997ud,Brody:1999cw,Grabowski:2005my,Bengtsson:2006rfv} and the references therein).
 Among these, \citep{Pandya:2006mrv,Matassa:2020dnc} place particular emphasis on the application of the Fubini-Study metric, a special metric in the Complex Projective Space, in describing quantum states, as well as the geometry underlying non-dynamical phases of quantum states \citep{Simon:1983mh,Page:1987ca,Anandan:1990fq,Artacho:2017zey}.
 Meanwhile, \citep{Mosseri:2001gbm,Levay:2003pb,Grabowski:2005my} focus on understanding quantum entangled states from a geometric perspective.
 There have been many endeavors to establish an intrinsic, background-independent, and geometrized quantum mechanics. \citep{Minic:2003en,Minic:2003nx} propose a quantum evolution equation akin to Einstein's equation and provide a geometrized interpretation of probabilities.
-Regarding the problem of time in covariant quantum gravity and the relative \citep{Rovelli:1995fv,Gambini:2006ph,Rovelli:2021thu} or conditional probability \citep{Dolby:2004ak} interpretations of the Hamiltonian constraint.
-And how our works differ from these aforementioned studies are also discussed in the paper.
+The problem of time in covariant quantum gravity is given by e.g. \citep{Rovelli:1995fv,Gambini:2006ph}, and the conditional probability interpretations of the Hamiltonian constraint is given by e.g. \citep{Dolby:2004ak}.